 The likely source of the red onions in this outbreak, according to the CDC, is Thomson International Inc., a Bakersfield, California, produce supplier.
 The CDC is warning consumers not to eat any onions – red, white, yellow or sweet – supplied by the company since all types of onions are grown and harvested in a similar manner and may be contaminated.

 Due to the risk of cross-contamination, Thomson International announced a voluntary recall of all varieties of onions it has shipped since May 1, according to the U.S. Food and Drug Administration (FDA), which is investigating the outbreak along with the CDC.
 Onions were distributed to wholesalers, restaurants, and retailers in all 50 states, the District of Columbia and Canada.
-The onions are sold under the following 11 brand names: Thomson Premium, TLC Thomson International, Tender Loving Care, El Competitor, Hartley’s Best, Onions 52, Majestic, Imperial Fresh, Kroger, Utah Onions and Food Lion.
+The onions were sold under the following brand names: Thomson Premium, TLC Thomson International, Tender Loving Care, El Competitor, Hartley’s Best, Onions 52, Majestic, Imperial Fresh, Kroger, Utah Onions and Food Lion.
+View a list of all the brands of onions, products containing them, and stores issuing recalls here.

 In the U.S., Salmonella bacteria, which lives in the intestines of many animals, causes about 1.35 million infections, 26,500 hospitalizations and 420 deaths annually, the CDC estimates.
 Food is the most common source for these illnesses.
 The current outbreak is tied to the Salmonella Newport strain of the bacteria, one of more than 2,000 known strains.